 On January 17, 2023, the College entered into a contract to construct a new Energy Building on the main Carthage campus.
 The new building includes a welding lab, an engine and compression lab, an instrumentation lab, an electrical and motor control lab, a commercial wiring lab, an HVAC lab, a hydraulics lab, and a spare lab for new technology training as well as drone training.
-This new building is projected to be completed by June 30, 2024.
+This new building was available for classes beginning with the Fall 2024 semester.
+A new rodeo pole barn was also started during FY 23-24 and was available for use beginning with the Fall semester.
+On September 25, 2023, the College entered into a contract with the Construction Manager to replace the baseball bleachers at the baseball field.
+The baseball bleachers were completed in November 2024.